Skip to content

 📺 Watch highlights: East Point Creole Food Festival 2024

-A special acknowledgment also goes to Co-Founder Fabrice Armand, whose vision, leadership, and trust in the AlizéLaVie team continue to inspire collaboration, representation, and cultural excellence.
+Special acknowledgment goes to Co-Founder Fabrice Armand, who deserves appreciation for his leadership and continued trust in the AlizéLaVie team. keep inspiring collaboration and cultural excellence!

 Together, we are building bridges — through food, culture, and unity.